Do you need to utilize that space up there in your house?

-The ladder also comes with a measure that prevents heat loss.
+This sliding pull-down attic stair also comes with a measure that prevents heat loss.
 With a feature of insulation made of rubber gasket between the boards, you don’t have to worry about bills spent on energy.
 It conserves heat quite well.
 And the steps are slip-free so you can have a worry-free climb and stability.

 The Telesteps 1000L OSHA Attic ladder is a magnificent ladder that does so much for such a ladder.
 The actual weight is 23 pounds and can carry anything that is not more than 300 pounds and comes with a safety feature.